 In the beginning, we worked to create fruitful cooperation between Denmark and the Baltics by supporting popular interest in citizenship and education.
 This way, Denmark provided societal support to the Baltic states without expressing political opinions.
 Today, the vision is basically the same, although the countries have developed.
 Our focus still is to facilitate intercultural dialogue between Denmark and the Baltics, focusing on the general themes of the DCI.
 With UrbCulturalPlanning (launched February 2019) we are using culture and creativity to create more social and environmental sustainable cities.
 Another thematic focus is the creative industries where we as a partner in the Creative Ports project are creating links between Danish and Baltic enterprises.
 The creative industries in the Baltics are experiencing financial growth which make these countries evident partners for Denmark.

-Under Themes and News, you can find information about the projects and events, we are involved in.
+Under Projects and Events & Updates, you can find information about the projects and events, we are involved in.